ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_PO4_distribution.rst

 This example plots the modelled PO4 distribution in cGENIE.

 The following features in the package are used:

-* Access data through `cgeniepy.model` module
+#.
+Access data through `cgeniepy.model` module

-* A basin-mask operation
+#.
+A basin-mask operation

-* A linear interpolation
+#.
+A linear interpolation

-* Additional color palette (mirrors the one in ODV)
+#.
+Get additional color palette (mirrors the one in ODV)

-* Self-optimised plotting method
+#.
+Customise the plotting details

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-38
+GENERATED FROM PYTHON SOURCE LINES 20-43